-Skip to Content
+Skip to main content

-Disability Services
+Disability Support Services

 These accommodations allow students to be evaluated not on the effects of their disability, but instead on their knowledge and understanding of course material.
-In no case, however, will the College modify essential requirements for any course or degree program for students with disabilities.
+In no case, however, will the college modify essential requirements for any course or degree program for students with disabilities.

 • Testing in a quiet, distraction-free area